Call for Abstract

 In recent years, the use of Adaptive design methods in clinical research has become increasingly popular due to its flexibility and efficiency.
 Adaptive designs offer the potential to reduce study duration and patient exposure whilst maximizing the probability of a successful outcome.
 Another innovation in clinical trials is the Bucket design.
 Bucket trials are designed to utilize one particular drug and test that drug against a number of different diseases.
 The advantage of this approach is that patients with different diseases can be 'pooled' together under one larger trial instead of lots of smaller trials, thereby saving time and resource in a similar approach, and there are more innovations in clinical trials.

-- Track 11-1Innovations in clinical technologies
+- Track 10-2Innovative partnering in clinical research

-- Track 11-3Sensors, wearables and digital biomarkers in clinical trials
+- Track 10-4Innovation in clinical technologies

-- Track 11-5Mobile technologies in clinical trials
+- Track 10-5Mobile technologies in clinical research

 CRO (Contract Research Organization) is an organization that provides support to the pharmaceutical, biotechnology, and medical device industries in the form of research services outsourced on a contract basis.
 Many CROs specifically provide clinical-study and clinical-trial support for drugs and/or medical devices.
 CROs range from large, international full-service organizations to small, niche specialty groups.
 A CRO may provide such services as biopharmaceutical development, biologic assay development, commercialization, preclinical research, clinical research, clinical trials management, and pharmacovigilance.
 CROs also support foundations, research institutions, and universities, in addition to government organizations.